 Like many of my colleagues, I was often asked by frustrated clients why examination of patent applications (for I am a patent attorney) at the UKIPO took such a long time.
-That is a question that ought not to be relevant from now on; examination of patent, trade mark and design applications should be conducted within the UKIPO's defined service standards, which can be found here.
+That is a question that ought not to be relevant from now on; examination of patent, trade mark and design applications should be conducted within the UKIPO's defined service standards.
 Notably the following should now be met:

 *an application is ready to be examined once it has been filed at the UKIPO and a filing receipt has been issued.

 It is realistic to believe that these standards will be met as the UKIPO takes steps to implement its 'One IPO Transformation Programme', to be launched in around two years' time.